 We created this blog to inform all of our family and friends of our current situation and to update you all on Gabriella.
 Honestly, I don't even know where to begin.

-At the end of January, I noticed a small tag of skin protruding from Gabriella's "private area".
+At the end of January, I noticed a small tag of skin protruding from Gabriella's pelvic area.
 I called the doctor immediately and had her seen the next day.
 The doctor said it was noting to be alarmed about and that was that.
 I was relieved, thinking the worst but being reassured that it wasn't unusual.
 A few weeks went by and we had an upcoming schedule for her 4 year well child check.
 I had kept an eye on this skin and wanted our pediatrician to take another look.
 The doctor looked again and noticed that it was getting a little bigger.
 She prescribed some cream to see if it would decrease the redness and see if it would shrink.
 After about a week, this skin still continuing to get larger.
 I emailed our doctor and she too was starting to get concerned.
 She ordered x-rays and a pelvic ultrasound on Monday, last week.
 We were in by Wednesday.
 When they were doing the ultrasound (US), I could tell that something wasn't right.
 Her uterus looked large and when I asked, the tech couldn't answer.
 I understood.
 She couldn't give me any information but this is when my panic started to really become real, that something really wasn't right.
 She took a lot of pictures and brought the radiologist back in.
 It ended up that her uterus is twice as large as a 4 year old's uterus should be.
 There was also concern about an enlarged ovary, or what they think is an ovary.

 After the results were back later that day, we were referred to a pediatric gynecologist, Dr. Hillard.
 She is part of Lucile Packard Children's Hospital and has a practice in Mountain View.
 They were able to get us an appointment for March 21st.
 Ok, so we wait.
 The weekend went by.
 On Sunday night, I noticed this "mass" now getting bigger.
 I panicked and realized we couldn't wait till the 21st so first thing Monday, we were on the phone trying to get an earlier appointment.
 They fit us in to see Dr. Hillard on the 14th, wednesday.